© Copyright © Julien Hélaine

 Est. 1h30

-Can we still believe what we see?
-What do you trust as you try to understand the world?
-Your eyes, your brain, social media, or artificial intelligence?
-FauxFaire FauxVoir (Fake Make, Fake Sight) is a magical, cognitive, connective experience that explores our perceptions, beliefs, and the new tools that manufacture our realities.
+Can we still trust what we see?
+What do you rely on to understand the world, your eyes, your brain, social media, artificial intelligences?
+FauxFaire FauxVoir (Fake Make, Fake Sight) is a magical, cognitive, and connected show that questions our perceptions, our beliefs, and the new tools that shape our realities.

 Cultural action and mediation